Transformers as Algorithms: Generalization and Stability in In-context Learning: Generalization and Inductive Bias on Unseen Tasks

 $\bullet$ \textbf{Inductive Bias in Transfer Risk.} Before investigating distribution shift, let us consider the following question: While $1/\text{poly}(T)$ behavior may be unavoidable, is it possible that dependence on architectural complexity $\text{dim}(\Ac)$ is avoidable?
 Perhaps surprisingly, we answer this question affirmatively through experiments on linear regression.
 In what follows, during MTL pretraining, we train with $M\rightarrow\infty$ independent sequences per task to minimize population MTL risk $\Lc_\Dca(\cdot)$.
 We then evaluate resulting $\bah$ on different dimensions $d$ and numbers of MTL tasks $T$.
 Figures \ref{fig:transfer}(a,b,c) display the MTL and transfer risks for dimensions $d=5,10,20$.
 In each figure, we evaluate the results on $T=\{1,2,5\}\times d^2$ and the $x$-axis moves from $0$ to $n=2d$.
 Each task has isotropic features, noiseless labels and task vectors $\bt\sim\Nn(0,\Iden_d)$.
 Here, our first observation is that, the Figures \ref{fig:transfer}(a,b,c) seem (almost perfectly) aligned with each other, that is, each figure exhibits identical MTL and transfer risk curves.
 To further elucidate this, Figure \ref{fig:transfer}(d) integrates the transfer risk curves from $d=5,10,20$ and overlays them together.
 This alignment indicates that, for a fixed point $\alpha=n/d$ and $\beta=T/d^2$, the transfer risks remain unchanged.
-Here, $n$ proportional to $d$ can be attributed to linearity, thus, the more surprising aspect is the dependence on number of tasks $T$ since this indicates that, rather than $\frac{\text{dim}(\Ac)}{T}$, the generalization risk behaves like $\frac{d^2}{T}$.
-In words, rather than model complexity, what matters is the problem complexity $d$.
+Here, $n$ proportional to $d$ can be attributed to linearity, thus, the more surprising aspect is the dependence on $T$: This is because rather than ${\text{dim}(\Ac)}/{T}$ (where $\Ac$ is fixed to a GPT-2 architecture), the generalization risk behaves like ${d^2}/{T}$.
+Thus, rather than model complexity, what matters seems to be the task complexity $d$. \red{In support of this hypothesis, Figure~\ref{fig:d5 overlay} trains ICL on GPT-2 architectures with up to 64 times different parameter counts and reveals that transfer risk indeed exhibits little dependence on the model complexity $\dim(\Ac)$.}